xlcnd/isbntools/README.md

     $ isbntools
 ```
-writes version and copyright notice.
+writes version and copyright notice and **checks if there are updates**.

 Many more scripts could be written with the `isbntools` library,
 using the methods for extraction, cleaning, validation and standardization of ISBNs.